milliondollarscript/milliondollarscript/readme.txt

 Visit the [Million Dollar Script WordPress Plugin](https://milliondollarscript.com/million-dollar-script-wordpress-plugin/) page on the website for additional documentation.

 == Changelog ==

+= 2.5.2 =
+* Add some missing database upgrades.
+* Move database upgrades to their own files.
+* Fix jQuery load event not firing.
+* Fix deleted orders still showing as reserved during ordering.
+* Fix product migration from older versions.
+* Add thank-you page option to redirect to after an order is completed.

 = 2.5.1 =
 * Fix loading of block styles properly.